RuterNo/adt-doc/docs/operational-api.md

 ""
 ```
 Common HTTP status codes when using the token:
-- 401 Unauthorized: Indicates an invalid, expired, or not permissioned enough token.
+  - **401 Unauthorized**: Indicates an invalid, expired, or not permissioned enough token.
-- 403 Forbidden: Signifies a valid token lacking permission for the requested resource.
+  - **403 Forbidden**: Signifies a valid token lacking permission for the requested resource.

 In case of these errors, get a new token or verify the granted scopes.